 The Master’s programme in Conflict Studies and Human Rights offers good preparation for careers in any sector involving conflict analysis, including the public sector, business, non-governmental and international organisations.
 Read more about possible career prospects.

 Conflict Studies and Human Rights is a selective Master’s programme.
+Eligibility to apply to the programme is not a guarantee of admission.
+It is a highly competitive programme, and we evaluate every application comparatively when making our selection.
 Do you want to know if you are eligible for this Master?
 Check the entry requirements.